Job 1:13

 out of my mother’s womb, and naked shall I return thither.”
 Of course, a

-world at death.
-No matter how much we have accumulated in life, guess how much
+death.
+No matter how much we have accumulated in life, guess how much we take

-we take out of the world: zero, nothing.
-That is our destiny: our final end to
+out of the world: zero, nothing.
+That is our destiny: our final

 Job also knew something important